Peter-Z111/bsc-dissertation-nap-climate-finance/README.md

 ## Key results

 - NAP submission is associated with a **statistically significant increase in dedicated adaptation funding**: around **19–21% in the logged models** (specifications 4–5), rising to **~46% once country-specific time trends are added** (specification 6, *p* < 0.05).
-- It is also associated with a significant **~24% reduction in overlap (multi-focus) funding**.
+- It is also associated with a significant **~21% reduction in overlap (multi-focus) funding**.
-- Interpretation: NAPs appear to unlock dedicated adaptation finance by signalling a country's needs and institutional readiness, but with a strategic trade-off away from integrated, multi-focus projects.
+- Interpretation: The estimates are consistent with higher dedicated adaptation funding and lower multi-focus funding after NAP submission.
+Their causal interpretation depends on the parallel-trends and no-anticipation assumptions, and the results do not by themselves establish a direct reallocation mechanism.

 ## Repository structure